European shares dip as Air Liquide loses steam

 “The indices are treading water today ... there seems to be a little bit of trepidation at the moment because of what’s been going on in Paris this morning and overnight,” said Augustin Eden, research analyst at Accendo Markets.

-The pan-European FTSEurofirst 300 index, which rose 2.6 percent in the previous session, was down 0.2 percent at the close while the euro zone’s blue-chip Euro STOXX 50 index closed down 0.6 percent.
+The pan-European FTSEurofirst 300 index, which rose 2.6 percent in the previous session, fell 0.2 percent while the euro zone’s blue-chip Euro STOXX 50 index declined by 0.5 percent.

 “The share price goes down, because investors get spooked by the prospect of a lot of money leaving the company’s bank account,” said Eden of Accendo Markets.